Making a complaint about police behaviour

 All complaints are taken seriously and the police's aim is to deal with them to your satisfaction.
 Dependent upon your allegations, your complaint may be suitable to be dealt with using Local Resolution (LR).
 This process can be used for matters where often an explanation or some management involvement will provide you with a quick but satisfactory resolution to your complaint.

-The Independent Police Complaints Commission (IPCC) believe LR is the simplest and most flexible way of you telling us what has happened, finding out why it happened, allowing someone to say sorry if appropriate and making sure action is taken to deal with the problem, and to stop the same thing happening in the future.
+The Independent Office of Police Complaints (IOPC) believe LR is the simplest and most flexible way of you telling us what has happened, finding out why it happened, allowing someone to say sorry if appropriate and making sure action is taken to deal with the problem, and to stop the same thing happening in the future.
 Most complaints are resolved in this way.
 If your complaint is dealt with using the LR process you will have a say into how it is resolved and at the end of the process you will receive a letter outlining what actions were taken to resolve your complaint.
 Should you not be happy with the outcome of the LR then you can make an appeal about it.

 Other cases may need to be investigated and it will be decided whether this should be carried out by someone from a local police station or by Merseyside Police's Professional Standards Department.